mendix/docs/content/appstore/app-services/receipt-processing.md

 ## 2 Installation

-1. Go to [Marketplace](https://marketplace.mendix.com/link/component/118390) and download the *.mpk* file for Receipt Processing.
+1. Go to the [Receipt Processing](https://marketplace.mendix.com/link/component/118390) component page in the Marketplace and download the *.mpk* file.

-2. To add the Receipt Processing service to your app in Mendix Studio Pro, follow these steps:
+2. To add the Receipt Processing app service to your app in Mendix Studio Pro, follow these steps:
     1. In the **App Explorer** (in Studio Pro 9) or **Project Explorer** (in Studio Pro 8), right-click the app.
     2. Click **Import module package** and then select *ReceiptProcessing.mpk*.